thomasheller/crab/exampleSite/content/home.md

 {{% summary %}}
 Summary:
 Crab is a clean Hugo theme for websites.
-Its features include responsiveness, nested menu support and two-column layout.
+Its features include responsiveness, nested menu support, two-column layout, tag and blog article support.
 {{% /summary %}}

 Welcome to Crab!
 Crab is a clean Hugo theme for websites.